CarlsJr4/ridesaver/README.md

 -	Managed shared state across several components by using the React Context API
 -	Developed several reusable components by using custom hooks and props
 -	Designed drag and drop features by working with the React-Beautiful-DnD API
+- Configured environment variables for development and production using the dotenv package